Nation's Restaurant News

-Nation's Restaurant News (NRN) is an American trade publication, founded in 1967, that covers the foodservice industry, including restaurants, restaurant chains, operations, marketing, and events.
-It was owned by Penton Media (acquired by Informa on November 2, 2016), who purchased it from founding company Lebhar-Friedman in December 2010.
+Nation's Restaurant News (NRN) is an American trade publication, founded in 1967.
+NRN covers the foodservice industry, including restaurants, restaurant chains, operations, marketing, and events.
+It is owned by Informa (who acquired Penton Media on November 2, 2016, who earlier purchased it from founding company Lebhar-Friedman in December 2010).
 Nation's Restaurant News's sister publications are Restaurant Hospitality, Food Management, Supermarket News, and MUFSO (Multi-Unit Food Service Operators).

 Nation's Restaurant News is published bi-weekly, with an online portal that launched in 1996.

-Nation's Restaurant News has over 60,000 monthly print subscribers.
+Nation's Restaurant News reports a monthly print readership of more than 66,000 subscribers, while its website attracts an average of 660,000 users per month.
+The publication also maintains a substantial readership of over 90,000 subscribers for its flagship E-Newsletter.